VIDA-NYU/prida/data-generation/README.md

     "max_number_columns": the maximum number of columns that a query/candidate dataset pair should have "max_times_break_data_vertical": the maximum number of times that a dataset will be broken (vertically) into multiple data
-    "max_times_records_removed": the maximum number of times that records will be removed from a dataset to derive new data }
+    "max_times_records_removed": the maximum number of times that records will be removed from a dataset to derive new data "max_percentage_noise": the maximum percentage of records from the candidate dataset that will be replaced by gaussian noise
+}
 ```